-Cincinnati-native Elliott Block loved television broadcasting from an early age.
+Cincinnati native Elliott Block loved television broadcasting from an early age.
 Years later, he started making television commercials.
-Business was good until other local stations provided video production and commercial time to clients.
+Business was good until other local stations provided clients with video production and commercial time.

 Elliott wanted to offer commercial time as well.
 So, he secured a low-power television license and, with the help of his close friends, put W25AI on the air on September 29, 1990.
 W25AI became WBQC after becoming Cincinnati's initial WB Network affiliate.
 Years later, the station secured the trademark "WKRP" to pay homage to the classic television show "WKRP In Cincinnati."

 The television industry experienced a significant loss when Elliott passed away on November 25, 2019.
 However, Elliott knew Channel 25 would be in good hands with Matthew Gray.
 Matthew started working with Elliott in September 1997.
-Matthew is a Cincinnati-native and, like Elliott, had a passion for television from an early age.
-Matthew Gray and his family continue Elliott's legacy.
+Matthew was a Cincinnati native and, like Elliott, had a passion for television from an early age.
+Matthew Gray and his family continued Elliott's legacy.

 Elliott Block aka "Godfather of Low Power Television"